uhop/stream-chain/README.md

 Making processing pipelines appears to be easy: just chain functions one after another, and we are done.
 Real life pipelines filter objects out and/or produce more objects out of a few ones.
 On top of that we have to deal with asynchronous operations, while processing or producing data: networking, databases, files, user responses, and so on.
 Unequal number of values per stage, and unequal throughput of stages introduced problems like [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/), which requires algorithms implemented by [streams](https://nodejs.org/api/stream.html).

-While a lot of API improvements were made to make streams easy to use, in reality, a lot of boilerplate is required when creaing a pipeline. `stream-chain` eliminates most of it.
+While a lot of API improvements were made to make streams easy to use, in reality, a lot of boilerplate is required when creating a pipeline. `stream-chain` eliminates most of it.

 ## Installation